GrumpsCat/listed/content/posts/Realism_vs_Anti_Realism.md

 1. **Metaethics and Reductionism:**
    - **Reductionism vs. Non-Reductionism:** Reductionism posits that moral facts and properties can be reduced to non-moral, often naturalistic, facts and properties.
 Non-reductionists argue that moral properties are irreducible and unique.
     >One example of moral facts and properties that can be reduced to non-moral, often naturalistic, facts and properties is the concept of altruism.
 Altruism is often understood as the selfless concern for the well-being of others.
 From a reductionist perspective, altruistic behavior can be explained in terms of evolutionary biology and psychology.
    - **Analytic Reductionism:** Focuses on the linguistic and conceptual aspects, asserting that moral properties can be analytically reduced to non-moral terms.
    - **The Open Question Argument:** Challenges analytic reductionism by highlighting that reducing moral properties to natural properties doesn't capture the full meaning of moral terms.
 The argument suggests that asking whether a natural property implies a moral property always remains an open question, indicating a gap in reductionist theories.
     >For example, if someone claims that goodness is identical to a particular natural property, such as pleasure or happiness, it is still possible to intelligibly ask whether something that possesses that natural property is truly good.

 2. **The Epistemic Open Question Argument:**
    - **Analogous Argument:** Like in metaethics, there's a debate about whether epistemic properties (e.g., reasons, justification) can be reduced to non-normative terms.
    - **Sample Analysis:** Examines a potential reduction of epistemic properties to non-normative terms.
 For instance, defining reasonableness as the likelihood of a claim being true given evidence.
    - **Challenging the Argument:** Contrary to the moral OQA, the epistemic OQA isn't as compelling.
 The text presents a scenario where someone denies a claim's reasonableness despite acknowledging its likelihood of truth, suggesting conceptual confusion.
+    >Sally looking out her window and seeing that the streets are wet.
+Based on her prior background beliefs and this new piece of information, it is very likely that it recently rained, but not reasonable.
    - **Interpretive Challenge:** Some attempts to make the denial coherent involve redefining "reasonable" in non-epistemic terms, akin to prudential reasoning.

 3. **Conclusion:**